published on 17 March 2013

 A third group were the middle, business class.
 Engaged in manufacturing, trade, and commerce, these were the nouveau riche.
 However, the aristoi jealously guarded their privileges and political monopoly by ensuring only landowners could rise into positions of real power.
 However, there was some movement between classes.
 Some could rise through accumulating wealth and influence, others could go down a class by becoming bankrupt (which could lead to a loss of citizenship or even being enslaved).
 Ill-health, losing out on an inheritance, political upheavals, or war could also result in the ‘best’ getting their feet a little dusty.

 Female citizens had few rights in comparison to male citizens.
-Unable to vote, own land or inherit, a woman’s place was in the home and their purpose in life was the rearing of children.
-Contact with non-family males was discouraged and they occupied their time with indoor activities such as wool-work and weaving.
-Spartan women were treated somewhat differently than in other states, for example, they had to do physical training (nude) like men, were permitted to own land and could drink wine.
+Unable to vote, own land, or inherit, a woman’s place was in the home and her purpose in life was the rearing of children.
+Contact with non-family males was discouraged and women occupied their time with indoor activities such as wool-work and weaving.
+Spartan women were treated somewhat differently than in other states, for example, they had to do physical training (nude) like men, were permitted to own land, and could drink wine.